 Google hasn’t announced any solid plans on what it will do with the technology moving forward but executives have hinted at other applications.
 The technology might be seen in some of Google’s more profitable departments like YouTube and in its ongoing AR projects.

-This comes as no shock to anyone.
+The Googe Stadia shutdown comes as no shock to anyone.
 Stadia was bound to fail and the signs were there from the start.
-It was released at a time when cloud gaming just wasn’t on anyone’s minds yet.
+It was released at a time when cloud gaming just wasn’t on anyone’s mind yet.
 Despite all of Google’s resources, it didn’t have the fundamental thing that a gaming service needs — good games.

 When Stadia was released, Google likewise announced a slew of in-house development studios working on original games.
 Those efforts went nowhere and every studio was eventually shuttered.

 Google is a powerhouse, there is no denying it but they missed the trick with gaming.
 They had little to no foothold in the industry and while they had released adjacent products, gaming can be an insular thing.
 Besides, competing with the likes of Sony, Microsoft, and even Nintendo was a fool’s errand for a company just entering the industry, even if it was Google.

 That said, Stadia still managed to gain a loyal fanbase.
 At the end of the day, it did what it claimed on the tin.
 Love it or hate it, Stadia opened the door for others to get into cloud gaming.
 Companies started paying attention to it in a way they never had before.